unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 11 (7,200 XP)

 **_Inscrutable_**.
-The sphinx is immune to any effect that would sense its emotions or read its thoughts, as well as any divination spell that it refuses.
+The sphinx is immune to any effect that would sense its emotions or read its thoughts, as well as any divination tek skill that it refuses.
 Wisdom (Insight) checks made to ascertain the sphinx’s intentions or sincerity have disadvantage.

-**_Magic Weapons_**.
-The sphinx’s weapon attacks are magical.
+**_Tek Weapons_**.
+The sphinx’s weapon attacks are tek.

-**_Techcasting_**.
-The sphinx is a 9th-level spellcaster.
-Its Techcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks).
-It requires no material components to cast its spells.
-The sphinx has the following wizard spells prepared:
+**_Tekcasting_**.
+The sphinx is a 9th-level tekcaster.
+Its Tekcasting ability is Intelligence (tek skill save DC 16, +8 to hit with tek skill attacks).
+It requires no material components to cast its tek skills.
+The sphinx has the following wizard tek skills prepared:

 Cantrips (at will): _mage hand_, _minor illusion_, _prestidigitation_
-1st level (4 slots): _detect magic_, _identify_, _shield_
+1st level (4 slots): _detect tek_, _identify_, _shield_
 2nd level (3 slots): _darkness_, _locate object_, _suggestion_
-3rd level (3 slots): _dispel magic_, _remove hack_, _tongues_
+3rd level (3 slots): _dispel tek_, _remove hack_, _tongues_
 4th level (3 slots): _banishment_, _greater invisibility_
 5th level (1 slot): _legend lore_